Purpose and Need

 In Kind

-Reconstruct bridges similar to the existing alignment
+Reconstruct the 28 deficient bridges, in similar alignment to the existing elevated freeway.

-Maintain all existing access points
+Maintain all existing access points.

 PDF download